Want to learn new ways to make extra money?

-“I ran into a translation company that needed help with sales and I ended up installing their first CRM (a sales database),” Aja recalls.
-“From here, I actually worked with a number of other companies and built a home-based business implementing databases for small businesses and nonprofits.”
+“I ran into a translation company that needed help with sales, and I ended up installing their first CRM (a sales database),” Aja recalls.
+“From here, I actually worked with a number of other companies, and built a home-based business implementing databases for small businesses and nonprofits.”

 Aja used the profits from her new business to expedite the couple’s debt payoff plan.

 “Once extra money began to come in, we had to be very intentional about how we spent it,” Aja says.
-“The budget was our roadmap to allocating additional payments towards debt.”
+“The budget was our roadmap to allocating additional payments towards the debt.”

 Taking Drastic Measures